 All conditions of this Agreement shall be effective on the date the Agreement is signed or as otherwise stipulated in the terms of this Agreement.
-All provisions of this Agreement shall extend from effective date to December 31, 2020.
+All provisions of this Agreement shall extend from effective date to December 31, 2024.
 Negotiations may be opened by either party giving notice in writing not later than sixty (60) days prior to the expiration date.
 The new agreement shall be effective on the first day of January of each year unless mutually agreed to the contrary.

-SIGNED THIS 16 TH DAY OF NOVEMBER , 20 /7 .
+SIGNED THIS 12th DAY OF October , 2022 .

-Nail Soile

-Dave Soike, Interim Chief Executive Officer

-Port of Seattle
+Stephen Metruck Executive Director Port of Seattle

-Thomas Sanchez, President
+CSNittall

-International Association of Firefighters, Local 1257
+Chris Nuttall, President International Association of Firefighters, Local 1257 ant.
+Kum

-Randy J. Krause

-Randy Krause, Fire Chief

-Port of Seattle
+Randy Krause, Fire Chief Port of Seattle